 - Then we add the tags, spaces, closing square bracket, and the percentage.
 This is all we need for the progress bar itself.

-- Next we specify an optional parameter sep.
+- Next, we specify an optional parameter sep.
 It acts as the separator between each printed item.
-By default it is a space.
-But we do not want a space so we specify it an empty string “”.
+By default, it is a space.
+But we do not want space so we specify it as an empty string “”.

 - Then we tweak the end argument.
 By default, Python print() adds a line break at the end of the line.
 But this is not what we want.
 So we also specify the end as an empty string.

-- Finally, the flush is set True.
-By default, Python does not display consecutive print() calls if they do not have a line breaks.
+- Finally, the flush is set to True.
+By default, Python does not display consecutive print() calls if they do not have line breaks.
 This is due to buffering, which optimizes performance.

 Now you should have a basic idea of how the progress bar code works in Python.